christiankoning/AR_Car_Configurator/README.md

 ## Scripts

 ***Scripts in this project will be constantly updated.***
-- The ARDemo script provides for everything needed in the Demo version(except the light estimation).
+- The ARDemo script provides for everything needed in the demo version(except the light estimation).
 - All rims script provides all the rims that can be used.
 - All models script provides all the car models that can be used.
 - The UI script makes most of the user interfaces pop up when you click on an image in the toolbar.
-- The test script is only used for testing purposes before launching it in the Demo/Complete version.
+- The test script is only used for testing purposes before launching it in the demo/complete version.
 - ARTapToPlaceObject script is the first version of the AR Car Configurator script. this one is deprecated since the ARDemo script provides better quality.

 ## User Interface